rasumovsky/TestBeamCode/README.txt

 from the SLAC test beam and correlate hits between the two.
 Several classes are included, and a short description of each is provided below.

+----- Main Classes -----

+FormatT3MAPS.cxx
+  This program is designed to load the T3MAPS data from text file and efficiently convert it into a ROOT TTree.

+  Outline:
+  - splits the text file into many smaller parts (SplitT3MAPS)
+  - creates a TTree for each of the smaller text files (LoadT3MAPS)
+  - combines the TTrees via hadd.

 TestBeamAnalysis.cxx
   This is the main method for the analysis.
 All loops over the TTrees take place within this main method.
 It makes calls to the LoadT3MAPS, to get the T3MAPS